-The Design Technology Department consists of 3 full time teachers plus 2 technicians.
+The Design Technology Department consists of 3 full time teachers plus 1 part-time and 2 technicians.
 There are 3 well equipped workshops with two of these geared towards GCSE and A Level examination work.
 The third smaller workshop caters mainly to the Key Stage 3 students as well as some work in Key Stage 4.
 Equipment caters for many traditional techniques such as engineering lathe-work, wood-turning, alloy casting, thermoforming, welding, brazing, bench-work in a range of resistant and compliant materials through hand-tools and bench-top equipment such as scroll saws, disc sanders and column drills.
 Additionally, students carry out a wide range of CAD / CAM work with a laser cutter and 3D printer in each workshop and a Boxford 3D router, all of which are used extensively as rapid-prototyping tools during product development and final manufacture.
 There is a strong emphasis on combining traditional designing and manufacturing methods with the more modern CAD / CAM techniques.

 The department helps students to appreciate that Design Technology continues to evolve as a ‘thinking’ subject.
 It is frequently taken for granted that products we use in our daily lives, from furniture to toothbrushes, from sunglasses to cutlery, are just there and can be selected when we purchase them.
 We try to make students aware that we can control and create such products in ways that we want to use them and in ways that we would like them to exist.
 Growing environmental concerns are changing the type and range of everyday products that we use and it is our budding young product designers who need to be given the responsibility, knowledge and opportunities for innovation to help maintain an interactive, enjoyable and healthy lifestyle for us all.